Monday - Friday:

 Q: How many members does NAYS have?

-A: More than 3 million coaches have been certified by NAYS Coach Training & Membership; more than 65,000 families have gone through the NAYS Parent Orientation program; and more than 3,000 administrators have earned their Certified Youth Sports Administrator credential through the Academy for Youth Sports Administrators.
+A: More than four million coaches have been certified by NAYS Coach Training & Membership; more than 65,000 families have gone through the NAYS Parent Orientation program; and more than 3,000 administrators have earned their Certified Youth Sports Administrator credential through the Academy for Youth Sports Administrators.

 Q: What kind of memberships and programs does NAYS offer?